Anthony Wimberly: Murders

 Not long after his final release, Wimberly embarked on a crime spree in Oakland, beginning with the November 8th rape and shooting of a 12-year-old girl in the west side.
-More than a month later, on December 23, he broke into the home of 24-year-old secretary Anne Arevalo, raping and then shooting her multiple times.
+More than a month later, on December 23, he broke into the home of 24-year-old secretary Anna Arevalo, raping and then shooting her multiple times.
 Wimberly then stuffed her corpse in a closet, before ransacking the house and then fleeing, leaving Arevalo's twin baby daughters crying, but unharmed, in the adjacent room.

 On January 24 the following year, Wimberly entered a beauty parlor in West Oakland, demanding money from the two employees present: Vicky J. Russo, from Concord, and Marilyn A. Moore, both 35.
 When they told him that there was none, Anthony shot both women multiple times, killing Moore and heavily injuring Russo.
 He then stole the keys to Vicky's van and fled the area.
 The shooting was quickly reported to police by alarmed residents, with the authorities later finding Russo barely alive in a pool of blood before rushing her to a hospital.
 About 45 minutes after the shooting, the van was spotted along Adeline Street in West Oakland.
 The driver pulled into a parking lot and fled on foot, with the officers and a helicopter with a spotlight hard on his heels.
 Despite the circumstances, Wimberly managed to hide himself in the Acorn Projects.
 On January 31, he broke into the Oakland Hills home of 62-year-old Doris Wong Lee, killing her while trying to burgle the house.